Freedom of religion in Turkey: Abuses of religious freedom

+In 2022, several people attacked six Alevi institutions and cemevis in Ankara; this was investigated as terrorism.
+In the same year, a Jewish cemetery was vandalised and anti-Semitic statements were circulated on social media and on national television.

 Societal abuses and discrimination

-Societal abuses or discrimination based on religious belief or practice were reported, with religious pluralism widely viewed as a threat to Islam and "national unity".
+In the early 2000s, societal abuses or discrimination based on religious belief or practice were reported, with religious pluralism widely viewed as a threat to Islam and "national unity".
 A few non-Sunni Muslims, Christians, Bahá'ís and members of other religious communities faced suspicion and mistrust.
 Anti-missionary and anti-Christian rhetoric by government officials and national media, such as Hürriyet and Milliyet, appears to have continued.
 Government ministers such as Mehmet Aydın, Minister of State in charge of religious affairs, called missionaries "separatist and destructive".

 Religiously-motivated attacks on people were reported.
 Best known are the 2007 assassination of Armenian journalist Hrant Dink in Istanbul on 19 January and the killings of three Christians in Malatya on 18 April.
 Details on religiously-motivated attacks on persons can be found in the annual reports of the U.S. Department of State for 2007, 2008 and 2009.

 2016: The failure of the coup and the Gülen movement

 The government was held responsible for the July 15 coup attempt for the exiled Muslim cleric Fethullah Gülen and his movement, which the government considered a terrorist organization.
 After a coup attempt, the government detained more than 75,000 government officials and fired 3,600 staff from Diyanet because of alleged links to Gülen and a coup attempt.